-UCAS Clearing A to Z
+UCAS Clearing glossary

-To help you get your head around the UCAS Clearing process in Scotland, and what it all means, we’ve put together a handy glossary of terms so you’re ready to discuss your options when you get your exam results.
+To help you get your head around the UCAS Clearing process in Scotland, and what it all means, we’ve put together a handy glossary of terms so you’re ready to discuss your options when you get your results.